 With this easy recipe for Dutch meatballs you get juicy, flavorful beef meatballs which are a great accompaniment to almost every dish.
-Made in the same way my grandma used to bake them.
+Made in the same way my grandma used to braise them.
+The meatballs are a bit crispy on the outside and juicy on the inside.
+Serve them with a mash or baked potatoes and some veggies.

 Meatballs can accompany almost every meal: Hotchpot, stews, potatoes, veggies and meat dish (really Dutch), but it will combine easily with an Italian meal if you make the meatballs in a tomato sauce or if you add some spices it becomes delicious with rice.

-A homemade meatball is juicy, with lots of flavor, you can use a good quality meat and contains a really nice gravy.
+A homemade meatball is juicy, with lots of flavors, you can use good quality meat and contains a really nice gravy.
 It's easy to make and you don't need a lot of special ingredients.

 You've probably got them in your own cabinets.
 And to be honest: when you have eaten homemade meatballs you won't want any others!
 This recipe was also used by my granny.
 I remember when eating them, it was one of my favorite meals.
 She made them the same way I do right now and I love to share this recipe with you.